My personal experience with sexual anxiety is not uncommon among young men recently. This is what happened:

 5. The next time I had sex, because I had rehearsed failure so often in my brain, I couldn’t perform.

-6. The cycle continued and my performance anxiety got worse as time went on — as I gathered more and more reference experiences that confirmed I couldn’t perform.
+6. The cycle continued and my anxiety induced ED got worse as time went on — as I gathered more and more reference experiences that confirmed I couldn’t perform.

 This literally ruined relationships for me and caused me to become depressed.
 I honestly worried that I would never be able to have normal sex again.
 I was only 25 years old.